How can Miami Valley communities increase the share of our diets that comes from our “foodshed?”

 - Organize staff memberships in a local Community Supported Agriculture (CSA) program.

-- Set a healthy and local procurement goal (for food grown within the Great Miami and/or Little Miami Watersheds) for city food services.
+- For city food services, set a procurement goal for obtaining healthy food that is grown locally within the Great Miami and/or Little Miami Watersheds.
 Cleveland Heights has a policy requiring the city to consider purchasing local and Fair Trade food.
 BYG

 - Offer a bid discount to local food providers when bidding contracts.
 Cleveland’s policy is a model.